nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/rest-api/error-handling.md

 }
 ```

-{{#> callout type='note' }}

-The Automation Client requires the full stack trace by default.
-So compatibility has been kept and all automation client calls will activate the extended mode.

-All calls with accepted media type `application/json+nxentity` will activate stack trace display.

-{{/callout}}

 ### Mode Activation API

 For testing purposes, you can activate the extended mode by adding this code snippet: